 Appropriately Uses Anti-Anxiety Medication

-This metric measures the percent of long-term stay patients which were prescribed antianxiety drugs.
-These drugs are prescribed to residents experiencing anxiety and depression.
+This tells you the percent of patients prescribed antianxiety medications.
+These drugs are commonly given to patients experiencing depression or anxiety.

 Managing Depression Among Residents